Visiting Lecturers

 Alyssa Thurston

 Alyssa Thurston is a Senior Research Law Librarian at the UC Davis Mabie Law Library.
-She currently serves as Interim Director of the Law Library.
+She currently serves as the Director of the Law Library.
 She received her B.A. from Middlebury College, J.D. from UCLA School of Law, and M.L.I.S. with a special certificate in law librarianship from the University of Washington Information School.
 Prior to joining UC Davis, she worked as a Research Services Librarian and later as the Head of Reference Services at the Pepperdine University School of Law's Jerene Appleby Harnish Law Library.

 Stephen White ’74